12 Apps Preventing Household Food Waste and Protecting the Planet

 7. nosh, United Kingdom

-Co-founders Somdip Dey, Suman Saha, and Anupam Ghosal created nosh, an app using in-house artificial intelligence technology to track sell-by dates and monitor users’ shopping habits.
+Co-founders Somdip Dey and Suman Saha created nosh, an app using in-house artificial intelligence technology to track sell-by dates and monitor users’ shopping habits.
 The app allows users to scan barcodes to track stocked items and provides recipe suggestions based on the expiry dates of those items.
 To further reduce food waste, the app’s algorithm informs users of their buying and wasting habits, helping them make more informed decisions at the supermarket.
 In 2020, nosh won the Best Mobile App Design award.

 8. NoWaste, Denmark